'We've done a f*cking contract with the Saudis!' - More Pique leaked audio emerges as he urged Spain FA chi...

 The Barca star wasn't included in La Fuente's final squad as Spain won a silver medal in the competition, despite having made plans to try and influence the manager's decision after the 2019 U21 European Championship.

-"You have to do this for me, eh Rubi, you have to get it for me, damn it," Pique is heard saying to RFEF chief Rubiales.
-"I'm excited that you play the Olympic Games.
-We have to keep it very secret and take the coach (La Fuente) when they finish, in September or whenever.
+"You have to do this for me, eh Rubi, you have to get it (a place in the Olympics squad) for me, damn it," Pique is heard saying to RFEF chief Rubiales.
+"I'm excited that we play the Olympic Games.
+We have to keep it very secret and tell the coach (La Fuente) when they finish, in September or whenever.

+"When the competition is over, I'm going to Madrid and we'll sit down with him, man, and...
+I'd be thrilled.

 Pique's response to the leaks